-The Federal Highway Authority strongly encourages the use of driving lane reconfiguration (road diets) where appropriate.
+The Federal Highway Authority strongly encourages the use of driving lane reconfiguration (road diets) and the elimination of slip lanes where appropriate.
 The classic road diet involves converting an undivided 4-lane roadway with average daily traffic of 20,000 vehicles or fewer into 3 lanes made up of 2 through lanes and a center 2-way left turn lane.
 (Special rules apply for State Aid routes of 15,000+ ADT; note that the curb-reaction/shy footage can be eliminated.)
 Documented benefits, which can be seen and heard in this 2-minute video (from planner Jeff Speck, author of Walkable City Rules: 2018) on 4 types of road diet) include:

 Shortening pedestrian crossing distance and providing room for a pedestrian crossing island